Chapter 5: Personnel05:05:01 Academic Tenure

 - The hearing committee shall elect a chairperson who shall direct the proceedings and rule on procedural matters, including the granting of reasonable extensions of time at the request of any party and upon the showing of good cause for the extension.

-- The chairperson of the hearing committee may in his/her discretion require a joint pre-hearing conference with the parties that may be held in person or by a conference telephone call.
+- The chairperson of the hearing committee may in their discretion require a joint pre-hearing conference with the parties that may be held in person or by a conference telephone call.
 The purpose of the pre-hearing conference should include but is not limited to one or more of the following: